top of page

 When I was digging deeper into my collection finding Andy Warhol connections, I was surprised that some of these people were on the list as being part of his inner circle or the factory.
 But then again, I wasn't surprised about others.

 For example, two of Mick Jagger's wives, Bianca Jagger and Jerry Hall were part of Andy's Inner Circle at certain times.
-And this makes perfect since since they were beautiful outgoing butterflies that would obviously attract Andy and his people-collecting net.
+And this makes perfect since they were beautiful outgoing butterflies that would obviously attract Andy and his people-collecting net.

 The first "Warhol" movie that I saw was "Bad" starring Carrol Baker (met her in person and I'll talk about her separately) I remember a baby being thrown out of a window and this incredibly quirky actress named Susan Tyrell, who yes, I do happen to have in my collection.
 And didn't realize until just recently that Susan won a Saturn Award for that performance?!?
 Other than that, the movie lived up to its title.
+Just wanna say that this is exactly how I feel when there's babies in First Class ...
+Andy knows.

 The people in his circle that surprised me a bit were Sally Kirkland and Patti D'arbanville.
 Truthfully, I only know Sally Kirkland from magazine appearances and being in a truly awful movie called "Forever" with Keith Coogan supposedly based on Mary Miles Minter and William Desmond Taylor.
 A ghost story that’s simply ghastly.
 No really, it was.
 Finding out that she was part of the factory and looking at pictures from her factory screen test was newfound territory for me.